Netcracker/DRNavigator/documentation/internal/HowToDevelopSiteManager.md

 1. CRD should be installed in the cloud;
 2. Due to the fact that the SM is outside the cloud, it's not possible to contact with services in cluster except cases, if ingress address is used in their CRs;
-3. Provide the token to connect with services (in real SM it's token from `sm-auth-sa` service-account).
+3. Provide the token to connect with services (in real SM it's token from `site-manager-sa` service-account).
 For this create the special file with token inside and provide the path to this token with `--tokenfile` option during SM run.
 As alternative, disable authorization with services with `BACK_HTTP_AUTH` environment;
-3. In following mode SM will use the token from `sm-auth-sa` secret in your cloud (as normal SM).
+4. In following mode SM will use the token from `sm-auth-sa` secret in your cloud (as normal SM).
 Please disable authorization with `FRONT_HTTP_AUTH` environment if SM is not installed here yet;

 To run SM in following mode, please firstly generate test tls certificates for SM, because they are required for webhooks.